 Types of Snacks for Diabetics

-While some treats may be beneficial for diabetics, not all snacks are suitable.
+While some treats may benefit diabetics, not all snacks are suitable.
 For instance, sodas and creamsicles can do more harm than good.

-When picking out a snack, make sure that it’s low in sugar and carbs.
-That’s because carbohydrates break down into glucose in your digestive system.
+When picking out a snack, make sure that it’s low in sugar and carbohydrates.
+Carbohydrates break down into glucose in your digestive system.

 Yet, the meals also need to be high in vitamins and minerals to keep your energy levels up.